How Branded Arcade Games Drive Repeat Foot Traffic

 Tie the reward to the brand, not the score

 A high score people forget.
-A reward they can redeem at the counter — a discount, a free side, a entry into a draw — turns a game session into a second visit.
-The game is the hook; the redemption is the business case.
+A reward they can redeem at the counter, a discount, a free side, an entry into a draw, turns a game session into a second visit.
+The game is the hook.
+The redemption is the business case.

 Build it to run unattended, all day